 You can choose which applications to contribute compute power to.
 Favor computational research from a certain institution, only process Canadian datasets, and more.

 Local Payouts

-DCP accounts for compute with real currency.
-You can use the value that is accumulated to boost your own workloads, or request a payout in through your chosen method.
+DCP measures compute in currency.
+You can use the value that is accumulated to accelerate your own work on the Distributed Computer, or request a payout to bank or virtual wallet.

 For Enterprise

 DCP For Enterprise